|Goransa Temple (고란사)|

 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

 |Goransa Temple is located at the foot of Baengmagang River, surrounded by the cliffs of Nakhwaam.
 The temple is assumed to have been built toward the end of the Baekje Kingdom.
 Although there is no historical record of the temple, it has been said it was used as a resting spot for kings of the Baekje Kingdom.

 There is a well-named Goranjeong behind the temple, with Gorancho (Crypsinus hastatus) growing between the rocks above the well.
 The kings of Baekje used to drink water from Goranjeong at least once a day, and the servants who brought the water floated the leaves of Gorancho plant as sign that it came from that well.

 Visitors to the temple should also take some time to enjoy the beautiful views of Baengmagang River.
 A ferry ride along the river also offers splendid views.

-→ Visitors should pass Busosanseong Fortress to get into Goransa Temple.
-Admission tickets should be purchased at the entrance of the fortress.
+*Visitors must enter Busosanseong Fortress to get to Goransa Temple.
+Admission tickets can be urchased at the entrance of the fortress.